ADHD Burnout in Students: Signs & Support for Greenwich Families

 What Is ADHD Burnout in Students?

 ADHD burnout in students is not just being tired—it’s what happens when a student’s mental energy is depleted from continuously managing attention, organization, and follow-through.
-We typically see this most in high-performing students who start the year strong but gradually lose consistency as academic demands increase.
-For students with ADHD, school requires more than learning.
-It requires constant self-management:

 • Starting tasks